 - survival kits (including kitchen materials, plastic sheets, mosquito nets) to 6,000 people

 - cash distributions to over 2,500 families, so they can meet their essential needs

 - emergency feed for the animals of more than 1,200 livestock owners, to give them a means to earn a living again.

 Communities are reducing the risk of disasters by building dykes to avoid flooding, and building latrines to prevent diseases.
 Others have constructed water pans and are managing rangelands.
 Savings groups are being strengthened as a way of developing small enterprises.

 Find more information on our approach to emergencies.

 Photo credit: Andreea Campeanu / DEC

-Thanks to your amazing support, the Disasters Emergencies Committee (DEC) East Africa Appeal has raised £55 million so far, and Christian Aid’s own appeal has raised over £1.8 million.
+Thanks to your amazing support, the Disasters Emergencies Committee (DEC) East Africa Appeal ended up raising £66 million, and Christian Aid’s own appeal raised over £2 million.

 Mary Aluat’s daughter Manut has had no food for two days and she does not stop crying.
 The four-year-old is highly malnourished and under developed for her age.
 The family have been struggling to find food for the last three months.
 They currently eat one meagre meal a day.

 Mary’s husband is a fisherman.
 ‘For the last two weeks, he has been unsuccessful in his fishing,’ she said.
 The river is almost exhausted of fish.